tephralabs/fern-dev-api-docs/guides/kyc-kyb-verification/concepts/customer-statuses.md

 2. **Review requirements** indicated in the response
 3. **Update customer data** using PATCH endpoint
 4. **Verification automatically re-initiates** after update
-5. **State transitions to UNDER_REVIEW** when resubmitted
+5. **Status transitions to UNDER_REVIEW** when resubmitted

 {% hint style="success" %}
-This is a recoverable state.
+This is a recoverable status.
 Most RFI cases can be resolved by providing the requested information.
 {% endhint %}

 ### ACTIVE